 “We focus on WebXR technology, allowing us to help organizations showcase high-quality VR, interactive, 360° video or 3D models (AR) via the consumer browser.” – Leen Segers, Founder LucidWeb

 Having easy access to 3D experience on multiple devices is a real advantage, especially during the COVID-19 pandemic.
 Instead of in-person experiences that require travel, it becomes possible to create virtual, 360° video experiences, such as online events, including presentations, workshops and partner booths, or interactive online museum visits.
 Furthermore, you can think about remote learning courses, e.g., health students attending real-time surgery in a hospital.
 It is even possible to record the operation in 360° video to create an extended e-learning curve and multi-device VR/AR experiences.

 Immersive travel experience

 Leen mentions that LucidWeb also created a 360° video travel experience that allows you to discover Cuba: “You can choose between four scenarios.
 Additionally, we added a geographical map with real-time tracking based on machine learning.
 In the future, it is possible to extend the Cuba travel experience with local museum visits.
 It is even an option to create museum visitor profiles.”
-Based on collecting the data where visitors in a museum look at, you can recognize if they like, for example, contemporary or classical art.
-This data allows you to personalize the museum experience by showing visitors the objects of their preferred art style.
+By collecting the data where visitors in a museum look at, you can recognize if they like, for example, contemporary or classical art.
+This data allows you to personalize the museum experience by showing visitors their preferred art style objects.

 Do you want to grow your VR/AR solutions sales and brand advocacy?
 Contact Desiree